-No matter how much I flit at the edge of subcultures, I never feel wholly one with them.
 I deny labels, and avoid them when I can.
 Even my name is a label I feel detracts from my being.
 When people ask "who are you?" "what are you?"
 I answer "me" when I can get away with it.
 I belong nowhere; nothing belongs to me.
 I'll no longer allow others to tell me what I am.
+(M, mil, 20)

-(M, military, 20) People say define yourself, I can't define myself as one thing because I'm not.
+People say define yourself, I can't define myself as one thing because I'm not.
 One word does not describe me ...
 I don't know if others can define themselves in one word.
 If they do I think it is kinda sad.
-(F, military, 20)
+(F, mil, 20)